mrojkov/Citrus/Yuzu/docs/reference.md

 Can be substituted by changing `MetaOptions.AllowReadingFromAncestorAttribute`.

 #### `[YuzuAlias("alias")]` or `[YuzuAlias(read: readAliasList, write: writeAlias)]`
-Denotes that during serializarion, `writeAlias` is used instead of class name, and during deserialization any of the given read aliases plus original class name is can be used for this class.
+Denotes that during serializarion, `writeAlias` is used instead of class name, and during deserialization any of the given read aliases plus original class name can be used for this class.
 All read aliases must be globally unique between all classes.
-Is the single-argument form is used, it defined both write alias and  a single read alias.
+If the single-argument form is used, it defines both write alias and  a single read alias.

 Can be substituted by changing `MetaOptions.AliasAttribute`.